 Bombs rock Baghdad; senior US official predicts continued violence

-This undated file image posted on a militant website on Jan.
-4, 2014, which is consistent with other AP reporting, shows Shakir Waheib, a senior member of the al-Qaida-linked Islamic State of Iraq and the Levant (ISIL), left, next to a burning police vehicle in Iraq's Anbar Province.
-The ISIL led by Abu Bakr al-Baghdadi is the main driver of destabilizing violence in Iraq and until recently was the main al-Qaida affiliate there.
+This undated file image posted on a militant website Jan.
+4, 2014, which is consistent with other AP reporting, shows Shakir Waheib, a senior member of the Islamic State, left, next to a burning police vehicle in Iraq's Anbar Province.

 WASHINGTON — Brett McGurk, the Deputy Secretary of State for Iraq and Iran, told lawmakers Wednesday that he anticipates more high-profile attacks in Iraq as an al-Qaida-linked group grows in power.